 The two Langleytips dinosaur investigators, the Jayedgarhoofinmouth and the Blesselliotness, looked at each other and frowned.
 Their good cop-bad cop routine with the Carterpagealpha had run its course.
 So confused, they’d forgotten who was playing which cop.

 The supposed bad cop, Jayedgarhoofinmouth, paused to reconsider the Carterpagealpha’s profile.
 The quadrupedal carnivore was a mega-scavenger, an early forerunner of the Hyena Hystericale.
 He could laugh and cry at the same time and voice the odd maniacal roar, all instinctive defense mechanisms.
 But while the Carterpagealpha might appear jovial, he was deeply neurotic.
-His wide, panicky eyes would constantly search the surroundings for low-lying, predatory Kayjeebeeops.
-It was the age-old dinosaur survival issue of C’mere-Oh, no!-Get-Away! and it manifested itself daily, from bad dreams to simple conversation.
+His wide, panicky eyes constantly searched the surroundings for low-lying, predatory Kayjeebeeops.
+It was the age-old dinosaur survival issue of C’mere-Oh-no!-Get-away! and it manifested itself daily, from bad dreams to simple conversation.

 As a young dino, while playing games with the other dino tots, the Carterpagealpha always wanted to be “it.”
 When confronted on this, he would explain, “Thank you for playing.
 You did however, choose to play with me.
 Now, try to follow my eyes because I’m one kuh-ray-zee dino — and I’m IT.”
 It became most hypnotizing.
 The Carterpagealpha’s circle of friends gradually diminished as they migrated elsewhere, complaining of nausea and headaches.

 The same headaches now heaped upon the two Langleytips dinos.
 They would soldier on.
 The well-being of the Milkanhoney Preservation demanded it.